-Agent(s) A person or organisation acting on behalf of the Council, or on behalf of another organisation.
-Award Criteria The criteria used by the Council to evaluate a Bidder's submission against the needs identified within the specification to determine the successful tender.
-Award Notice A notice published on Find a Tender and/or Contracts Finder which provides details of the winning bidder and the total value of the contract.
-Award notices are required to be published on Contracts Finder for all procurements with a total value at £20,000 or above.
+A N - (' - A Award Notice A notice published in the OJEU and/or Contracts Finder which provides details of the winning bidder and the total value of the contract.
+Award notices are required to be published on Contracts Finder for all procurements with a total value at £25,000 or above.
 Bidder An individual or organisation who submits a tender or quotation in a competitive procurement process.
-Bond An insurance policy: If the provider does not do what it has promised under a contract with the Council, the Council can claim from the insurer the sum of money specified in the Bond (often 10% of the Total Contract Value).
-A Bond is intended to protect the Council against a level of cost arising from the provider's failure.
-Candidate An individual or organisation that has sought an invitation or has been invited to take part in a restricted procedure, a competitive procedure with negotiation, a negotiated procedure without prior publication, a competitive dialogue, or an innovation partnership.
-Conflict of interest The concept of conflicts of interest shall at least cover any situation where relevant staff members have, directly or indirectly, a financial, economic, or other personal interest which might be perceived to compromise their impartiality and independence in the context of the procurement procedure.

-Constitution The Constitution sets out how the Council operates, how decisions are made and the procedures which are followed to make sure these are efficient, transparent, and accountable to local people.
+Candidate An individual or organisation that has sought an invitation or has been invited to take part in a restricted procedure, a competitive procedure with negotiation, a negotiated procedure without prior publication, a competitive dialogue or an innovation partnership.
+Conflict of interest The concept of conflicts of interest shall at least cover any situation where relevant staff members have, directly or indirectly, a financial, economic or other personal interest which might be perceived to compromise their impartiality and independence in the context of the procurement procedure.
+Constitution The Constitution sets out how the Council operates, how decisions are made and the procedures which are followed to make sure these are efficient, transparent and accountable to local people.
 Contract A legal document that states and explains a formal agreement between two different parties.
 Contracting Authority Has the definition contained within the Public Contract Regulations 2015.
 It means the State, regional or local authorities, bodies governed by public law or associations formed by one or more such authorities or one or more such bodies governed by public law, and includes central government authorities, but does not include Her Majesty in her private capacity.
-Contract management Is the process of managing contract creation, execution, and analysis to maximise operational and financial performance at an organisation, all while reducing financial risk.
+Contract management Is the process of managing contract creation, execution and analysis to maximise operational and financial performance at an organisation, all while reducing financial risk.
 Contract Register A register that stores details of the Council's Contracts, including duration and expiry dates.
 All Contracts with a total value of £5,000 and above must be entered onto the register.
 Contract term The length of the contract including the initial term and any extension periods proposed.
 Corporate Contract A contract that has already been let by the Council for the benefit of Council staff, to support value for money.
-Council Melton Borough Council.
-Dynamic Purchasing Is similar to an electronic framework agreement, with two System (DPS) exceptions, new suppliers can join at any time, and it is to be run as a completely electronic process.
-Electronic Tendering (eTendering) A secure means to store and transmit all Procurement Documentation via a secure electronic vault (ProContract).
+Dynamic Purchasing System (DPS) Is similar to an electronic framework agreement, with two exceptions, new suppliers can join at any time and it is to be run as a completely electronic process.
+EU Procedure A procurement process where the total value exceeds the relevant EU Threshold and so governed by the Public